"Very excited for you": Woman shows home renovations update, SA impressed

-- An Afrikaner farmer and her husband are turning their new home into a dream space and documenting every step of the way
+- An Afrikaner woman and her husband are turning their new home into a dream space and documenting every step of the way

 - The renovation update, filmed on Day 15 and shared on TikTok, includes safety upgrades, big windows, and room plans filled with personal meaning